empicano/aiomqtt/README.md

 )
 ```

-FastAPI, which is built upon Starlette, doesn't expose that API yet, but there's [an open PR](tiangolo/fastapi#2944) to add it.
-In the meantime, you can share a connection via FastAPI's dependency injection.
+FastAPI (which is built upon Starlette) doesn't expose that API yet, but there's [an open PR](tiangolo/fastapi#2944) to add it.
+In the meantime, you can work around it via FastAPI's dependency injection.

+#### Why can't I `connect`/`disconnect` manually?

+Managing a connection by calling `connect` and `disconnect` directly is a bit tricky.
+For example, when you're disconnecting the client, you'd have to make sure that there's no other task that still relies on the connection.
+There are many similar situations where something can easily go wrong.

+Context managers take care of all connection and disconnection logic for you, in a way that makes it very difficult to shoot yourself in the foot.
+They are a lot easier and less error-prone to use than `connect`/`disconnect`.

+Supporting both context managers and manual `connect`/`disconnect` would add a lot of complexity to asyncio-mqtt.
+To keep maintainer burden manageable, we (the asyncio-mqtt maintainers) decided to focus only on the better option: context managers.

 ### Listening without blocking

 If you run the basic example for subscribing and listening for messages, you'll notice that the program doesn't finish until you stop it.
-If you want to run other code after starting your listener (e.g. handling HTTP requests) you don't want the execution to block.
+If you want to run other code after starting your listener (e.g. handling HTTP requests in a web framework) you don't want the execution to block.

 You can use asyncio's `create_task` for this.
 The concept is similar to starting a new thread without `join`ing it in a multithreaded application.